How fuel efficient is your car?

 A fuel efficient car can save you thousands and it’s better for the environment too.

 But how do you know how fuel-efficient different makes and models are?
-Well, New Zealand has a rating system that allows you to easily see how fuel efficient a car is compared to other cars*.
+Well, New Zealand has a rating system that allows you to easily see how fuel-efficient a car is compared to others*.
 The star rating system takes into account the consumption and the CO2 output.
 The more stars, the more efficient and environmentally friendly the car is.

-So now you have picked a fuel efficient model there are some things you can do to reduce your consumption:
+Once you’ve picked a fuel-efficient model, there are some things you can do to reduce your consumption:

-- Keeping your car in top shape will save fuel.
-Keep the tyres inflated to the right level, get regular servicing and checks ups
+- Keep your car in tip-top shape - keep the tyres inflated to the right level, plus get regular servicing and checks ups

-- Drive safely.
-Accelerating and decelerating uses more fuel.
-If you keep good following distance, maintain an even speed and drive carefully you will use less fuel.
+- Drive safely - accelerating and decelerating use more fuel.
+If you keep a good following distance, maintain an even speed and drive carefully, you’ll use less fuel.
 Try using GoCarma, our safe driving app makes it easier to improve your driving, plus the safer you drive the more rewards you can earn.1

-- If you can help it, don’t carry unnecessary loads in your car.
-A heavier load increases fuel consumption
+- If you can help it, don’t carry unnecessary loads - a heavier load increases fuel consumption

-- Don’t leave your car idling, if you are going to be stopped for more than a minute then turn the engine off
+- Don’t leave your car idling - if you’re going to be stopped for more than a minute, then turn the engine off

-- Don’t overuse the air-con - it uses fuel; only use your air con when you absolutely need to.
+- Don’t overuse the air-con - it uses fuel; only use your air-con when you absolutely need to.